 The same goes for the name of Demeter.
 Just like Latin “domus”, “dom” means “house” in all Slavic languages.
 The word “mater” for “mother” is absolutely the same in Slavic.

-Demeter’s other epithet “si-to-po-ti-ni-ja”, means “Lady of the Grain”.
+And finally, Demeter’s other epithet “si-to-po-ti-ni-ja”, means “Lady of the Grain”.
 The word “sito”, attested already in Linear B is of the same root as Slavic “zhito”, and English “wheat”.

 However, the Slavic “zh” sound is definitely the oldest.
 Those nations who did not have it had to start the word with “s” or “wh”.
 Moreover, “zhit” in Russian means “to live”, while the color yellow is “zhuta” – or literally, “the color of the wheat”.

-We do know that Scythians and Sarmatians were the main suppliers of wheat in the Ancient Greek world.
+Without a doubt, Scythians and Sarmatians were the main suppliers of wheat in the Ancient Greek world.
 Sea-locked Greece was not a perfect place for growing crops.
 The nearest sources were Balkan Pannonia and the vast territory from modern-day Bulgaria to Ukraina.

 Knowing all this, should we be too surprised to see that the contact between these two ancient nations was much more complex than usually credited by mainstream history?